 Despite – and to a large extent because of — the massive expansion of renewables, conventional power capacity could only be reduced by 14% up to 2030 and by a maximum of 37% by 2050.

-Given the government’s commitment to shut down nuclear energy in Germany, this would mean keeping a large reserve of CO-emitting, fossil fuel-based generation capacity.
+Given the government’s commitment to shut down nuclear energy in Germany, this would mean keeping a large reserve of CO2 -emitting, fossil fuel-based generation capacity.
 At the same time the political decision has been made to phase out the coal-power stations which up to now have produced the largest part of Germany’s electricity.

 That leaves essentially only petroleum (heating oil) and natural gas as realistic fuels for backup power.
 Natural gas would take first place because it generates about 50% less CO2 per kWh of electricity than coal or petroleum-powered plants.